karaoc/dayz.test/[Server-Hosting]-Adding-server-markers.md

             Y,
             Z
         ]
-    }
+    },

 **REMOVE** the `,` from `},` to the last marker config (look at the [example](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Adding-server-markers#some-examples-) at the end of the page)

 #### m_UID

 The UID is the unique identity of a marker, this mean it need a unique ID to be valid.
-This ID can have numbers or letters
+This ID can have numbers or letters.

 #### m_Visibility

-If set to 1, your marker will be seen by everyone as a party marker.
+TODO

 #### m_Is3D